mitchadam/mitchadam.github.io/content/blog/santa-cruz.md

 On the way back I averaged closer to 260 watts, bringing my overall average to 256.
 The return felt less comfortable than the way out, but I still wasn't in the red zone.
 No one passed me on the entire bike.

 I could see I'd be very close to sub 2:20.
 I rode strong right to the end, almost missing the dismount line and skidding to a stop just before it.
 My bike computer showed sub 2:20 since I started it a couple seconds late, but my chip time was 2:20:19 — I'll take it.
-Maybe I pushed it a little bit too hard at at the end here, but in the moment it felt fine.
+Maybe I pushed it a little bit too hard at the end, but in the moment it felt fine.

 I've been happy with my bike volume and the legs have been feeling strong.
 I'm pleased with this bike performance — it's a good data point that my fitness is improving and I can push to get even stronger.
 The bike is the most important leg, so this is encouraging.

 I averaged ~90 grams of carbs per hour, which was my target.
 I lost some drink mix filling my torpedo bottle, but had a backup gel to compensate.
 I've always used just liquid carbs, but I may experiment with adding gels next time.
-My stomach wasn't great after the bike (though it was fine during), and I'm wondering if I needed more plain water, less volume, or something just some variety.
+My stomach wasn't great after the bike (though it was fine during), and I'm wondering if I needed more plain water, less volume, or just some variety.

 ![Bike picture.](/santa-cruz/sc-bike-min.JPEG)